-In northeast China, a strong disturbance appears on the cross-correlation waveforms.
+[17] In northeast China, a strong disturbance appears on the cross-correlation waveforms.
 The record sections shown in Figures 3b and 3c show this disturbance, which appears as precursory signals (identified by white dots) in addition to the expected surface wave part of the empirical Green's function.
-Another example is presented in Figure 4a, where the disturbance appears at positive correlation lag between 100 and 150 sec, whereas the desired Rayleigh wave signal arrives much later and is seen clearly only on the negative correlation lag.
-The arrival of these disturbances near to the Rayleigh wave wavepackets interferes with the ability to measure Rayleigh wave speeds accurately.
+Another example is presented in Figure 4a, where the disturbance appears at positive correlation lag between 100 and 150 s, whereas the desired Rayleigh wave signal arrives much later and is seen clearly only on the negative correlation lag.
+The arrival of these disturbances near to the Rayleigh wave speeds accurately.
 In fact, the effect tends to bias Rayleigh waves fast, particularly for Rayleigh wave group velocities.

-These precursory signals are due to the persistent, localized Kyushu microseism that has been identified and located by Zeng and Ni [2010] on the island of Kyushu, Japan, within our study region.
-Kawakatsu et al. [2011] explain the signal as having originated from long period volcanic tremor beneath Aso Volcano on Kyuhsu Island.
-The period band of this microseism is dominantly between 8 and 14 sec, and it is somewhat reminiscent of the longer period persistent 26 sec microseism located in the Gulf of Guinea [e.g., Shapiro et al., 2006].
+[18] These precursory signals are due to the persistent, localized Kyushu microseism that has been identified and located by Zeng and Ni [2010] on the island of Kyushu, Japan, within our study region.
+Kawakatsu et al. [2011] explain the signal as having originated from long-period volcanic tremor beneath Aso Volcano on Kyushu Island.
+The period band of this microseism is dominantly between 8 and 14 s, and it is somewhat reminiscent of the longer-period persistent 26 s microseism located in the Gulf of Guinea [e.g., Shapiro et al., 2006].
 We are interested in minimizing its interference with surface wave dispersion measurements across the study region.
-To do so, we have re-located it, confirming the location of Zeng and Ni [2010], and have developed a data processing procedure that allows reliable dispersion curves to be obtained across the Sino-Korean Craton, northeastern China, the Korean peninsula, and the Sea of Japan.
-The effect of the procedure, however, is to reduce the number of measurements in the region broadly surrounding Kyushu at periods between 10 and 18 sec.
+To do so, we have relocated it, confirming the location of Zeng and Ni [2010], and have developed a data processing procedure that allows reliable dispersion curves to be obtained across the Sino-Korean Craton, northeastern China, the Korean peninsula, and the Sea of Japan.
+The effect of the procedure, however, is to reduce the number of measurements in the region broadly surrounding Kyushu at periods between 10 and 18 s.

-3.1 Re-location of the Kyushu microseism
+3.1.
+Relocation of the Kyushu Microseism

-We use the envelope functions between periods of 10 and 12 sec for the Kyushu signal observed on inter-station cross-correlations to locate the Kyushu microseism.
-An example envelope function is shown in the bottom panel of Figure 4a.
-Based on an initial observed group velocity map at 11 sec period, we predict the theoretical arrival time of the Kyushu signal for each inter-station pair for each hypothetical source location on a broad map of the region.
+[19] We use the envelope functions between periods of 10 and 12 s for the Kyushu signal observed on interstation cross correlations to locate the Kyushu microseism.
+An example envelope function is shown in Figure 4a (bottom) Based on an initial observed group velocity map at 11 s period, we predict the theoretical arrival time of the Kyushu signal for each interstation pair for each hypothetical source location on a broad map of the region.
 We then take the observed amplitude of the envelope function at the predicted time and plot it at the hypothetical source location.
-An example is shown in Figure 4b, where the hyperbola identifies the set of possible locations for the Kyushu microseism for a particular inter-station pair.
+An example is shown in Figure 4b, where the hyperbola identifies the set of possible locations for the Kyushu microseism for a particular interstation pair.
 We refer to this figure as the migrated envelope function.
-Finally, we stack over all migrated envelope functions for cross-correlations involving the GSN stations INCN (Inchon, South Korea) and SSE (Shanghai, China), with the paths shown in Figure 4c.
-The resulting stack of migrated envelope functions is shown in Figure 4d, demonstrating that the re-location of the Kyushu microseism is close to the location from Zeng and Ni [2010] (Fig. 4d) on Kyushu Island.
+Finally, we stack over all migrated envelope functions for cross correlations involving the GSN stations INCN (Inchon, South Korea) and SSE (Shanghai, China), with the paths shown in Figure 4c.
+The resulting stack of migrated envelope functions is shown in Figure 4d, demonstrating that the relocation of the Kyushu microseism is close to the location from Zeng and Ni [2010] (Figure 4d) on Kyushu Island.

-3.2 Eliminating the effect of the Kyushu microseism
+3.2.
+Eliminating the Effect of the Kyushu Microseism